ABitOfKylie/Fundraiser/README.md

 # Fundraiser
-A short example of node.js, mongodb &amp; swig.
+A short example of node.js, express, mongodb, mongoose &amp; swig.
 This is one part of a planned series of tools for school organizations.
-This app organizes information on past school fundraisers.
+This app organizes information on past school fundraisers, profit/loss, vendor information and inventory/rentals.
+Log in and auth using passport-google, passport-facebook and passport-twitter strategies.
+Non-essential frills: google fonts, font awesome favicon, animate.css.